Jasper recovery

 • The number of permits at each stage of the review process

-These statistics are updated regularly to offer a clear view of processing trends, current volume of applications and what is being done to streamline processes and speed up review timelines.
+Information is updated regularly to offer a clear view of recovery progress, processing trends, and current volume of applications.

 A development office helps guide safe, organized construction by ensuring projects align with local plans, zoning, and building codes.
 Permits are a standard requirement in any jurisdiction—they protect public safety, the environment, and property values by ensuring projects meet established standards.